• Skip to primary navigation

 • Butternut squash: Peeled and cubed.

-• Butter: I use unsalted butter, but salted butter would work too.
-I especially like creamy European butter, but any butter would be great.
+• Butter: I use unsalted butter, but salted butter works too.

 • Grated Parmesan cheese: Make sure you use finely grated cheese and not coarsely shredded.

-• Minced garlic: You can use ½ teaspoon of garlic powder instead of using fresh garlic.
-But freshly minced is best.
+• Minced garlic: You can use ½ teaspoon of garlic powder instead, but freshly minced is best.

 Instructions

-• Next, add the cooked squash and the remaining ingredients to your food processor bowl and process until smooth.
-This should take 1-2 minutes, and you might need to stop and scrape the sides with a rubber spatula midway through processing.
-(Photos 3-5).
+Add the cooked squash and the remaining ingredients to your food processor bowl and process until smooth.

-• Transfer the mash to a serving bowl and serve.
-(Photo 6).
+Transfer the mash to a serving bowl and serve.

 Recipe FAQs